-Whidbey island is only about a 30 minute drive away with Deception Pass State Park and lots of gorgeous beaches, and charming cities to explore.
-Fidalgo island is smaller and more limited but close to Whidbey with a lot more to do as well.
+Whidbey Island is only about a 30-minute drive away with Deception Pass State Park and lots of gorgeous beaches, and charming cities to explore.

 Cap Sante Park Overlook

-This is a cool overlook rock peak that has a great view of Fidalgo bay, the harbor and the rest of the island.
-The park is a 37-acre wooded parkland that has hiking trails, wildlife & high vista views of the marina.
-This is a great spot to go on a short walk or hike up from the bottom in the neighborhood or drive all the way up to the lookout point.
+This is a cool overlook rock peak that has a great view of Fidalgo Bay, the harbor, and the rest of the island.
+The park is a 37-acre wooded parkland that has hiking trails, wildlife, & high vista views of the marina.
+This is a great spot to go on a short hike up from the bottom, or you drive all the way up to the lookout point.
 There are huge boulders to sit on and have a picnic or climb on for a better view.
-You take 4th street downtown and turn right on V ave to head up to the top of the lookout point.
+You take 4th street downtown and turn right on V ave. to head up to the top of the lookout point.